jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 <script src="https://d3js.org/d3.v4.js"></script>

 D3 is a wonderful idea.
-A graphing library in Javascript that uses functional idioms, outputs SVG and is chock full of contributions from the community?
-No wonder it’s so successful.
+A graphing library in Javascript that uses functional programming idioms, outputs SVG and is chock full of contributions from the community.
+No wonder it’s so popular.

 And yet, D3 code has a tendency to grow unwieldy very quickly.
 As happens in SQL, the means of abstraction in the language (in our case in the library) are obscure, and details in “normal” code tend to pile up.

-Let’s see a simple example to illustrate this.
+(Note that in SQL, the ```WITH``` statement allows abstraction and composition nicely, but a lot of people, or at least a lot of SQL codebases, do not leverage it.)

 ## D3’s normal abstraction path: low abstraction

-We begin with a simple toy problem, and then add a little complexity to it to see what happens.
+We begin with a simple toy problem, and then add a little complexity to see how D3 copes.

 Say we’re plotting the result of a race.
 We have a list of runners, and for each of them we have a list of splits.